maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 More information on appsec in the [Crowdsec Documentation](https://doc.crowdsec.net/docs/next/appsec/intro/).

 Remediation offered by [Crowdsec](https://docs.crowdsec.net/u/bouncers/intro) and supported by the plugin can be either `ban` or `captcha`.
-For the `ban` remediation the user will be blocked in Traefik (HTTP 403)
+For the `ban` remediation the user will be blocked in Traefik (HTTP 403).
 For the `captcha` remediation, the user will be redirected to a page to complete a captcha challenge.

-On successfull completion, he will be cleaned for a specified period of time before a new resolution challenge is expected if Crowdsec still makes a decision to verify the user behavior.
+On successfull completion, he will be cleaned for a specified period of time before a new resolution challenge is expected if Crowdsec still has a decision to verify the user behavior.
 See the exemple captcha for more informations and configuration intructions.
 The following captcha providers are supported now:
  - [hcaptcha](https://www.hcaptcha.com/)
  - [recaptcha](https://www.google.com/recaptcha/about/)